acquahsamuel/tours-bootcamp-api/README.md

 - Server-local.js for local development configuration

-## What to fix
-config.env file

-The config.env file contains your key and sensitive data create your config.env and add your account details
-- NODE_ENV=
-- PORT=
-- DATABASE=
-- DATABASE_LOCAL=
-- DATABASE_PASSWORD=

 ### testing the whole application
 Using postman for testing purpose.
 Testing various endpoints to see if they are working properly
 -  Testing with postman